 Yes.
-Citrix ships the xe CLI which can be installed on Windows and 64-bit Linux machines to remotely control XenServer.
-Additionally, access to the host's console can be achieved by using the host's 'Console' tab in XenCenter.
+Citrix ships the xe CLI, which can be installed on Windows and 64-bit Linux machines to control XenServer remotely.
+You can also use XenCenter to access the console of the host from the Console tab.

 Can I use the XenServer CLI using my Active Directory user accounts?